ArtSaver has been a pet project of mine for many, many years, and it has grown into a small set of programs:

 Configuration

-Screen saver surrogate mode for ArtSaverApp
+Screen saver surrogate mode using ArtSaverApp

 Work-arounds around the Photos.app